 Pentagon Faces Dilemma on Mental-Health Rest

-MELISSA BLOCK, host:
+MELISSA BLOCK, Host:

 But as NPR's Tom Bowman reports, soldiers and Marines are not being given what mental-health experts say they really need, namely more time away from combat.

-Army Colonel Carl Castro is a member of the Mental Health Advisory Team.
+TOM BOWMAN: Army Colonel Carl Castro is a member of the Mental Health Advisory Team.

-The taskforce recommends at least a year and a half between tours of duty.
+BOWMAN: The taskforce recommends at least a year and a half between tours of duty.
 Major General Gale Pollock heads the Army Medical Command.

-Has that been put into effect?
+BOWMAN: Has that been put into effect?

-Col. CASTRO: No, not to my knowledge.
+CASTRO: No, not to my knowledge.
 It has not been.

-General Pollock says this reluctance is understandable.
+BOWMAN: General Pollock says this reluctance is understandable.

-Maj.
-Gen. POLLOCK: These men and women have been seeing their friends injured, and I think that having that thought is normal.
+POLLOCK: These men and women have been seeing their friends injured, and I think that having that thought is normal.

 BOWMAN: That's where training and leadership comes in, making sure troops do the right thing.
 Gary Solis is a Marine veteran of the Vietnam War and a lawyer who has studied war crimes.
 He found those statistics troubling.

-Tom Bowman, NPR News, Washington.
+BOWMAN: Tom Bowman, NPR News, Washington.

-NPR transcripts are created on a rush deadline by a contractor for NPR, and accuracy and availability may vary.
+NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
-Please be aware that the authoritative record of NPR’s programming is the audio.
+Accuracy and availability may vary.
+The authoritative record of NPR’s programming is the audio record.